OpenVerifiable/open-verifiable-id-sdk/architecture/0009-testing-validation-strategy.md

 ## Context

-The ov-id-sdk handles mission-critical identity operations including DID management, credential issuance, and cryptographic signing.
+The open-verifiable-id-sdk handles mission-critical identity operations including DID management, credential issuance, and cryptographic signing.
 Any bugs or regressions in these areas can compromise user security, data integrity, and trust.
 A comprehensive testing strategy is essential to ensure SDK reliability, catch bugs early, and maintain high code quality as the SDK evolves.

 ## Requirements